Exclusive Breastfeeding *

 Any other water-based liquids?¨

-Calculate the indicator's value by dividing the number of children aged 0-5.99 months who were exclusively breastfed by the total number of children aged 0-5.99 months (excluding those where "does not know" answer was provided) and multiplying the result by 100.
+Calculate the indicator's value by dividing the number of children aged 0-5.99 months who received only breast milk during the previous day and night by the total number of children aged 0-5.99 months (excluding those where "does not know" answer was provided).
+Multiply the result by 100 to convert it to a percentage.

 1) In order to prevent the answer to this question from being influenced by other questions (e.g. on the importance of early initiation of breastfeeding), ask it as the first breastfeeding-related question.